 There are few companies that work with VB.NET apps, and most of them offer billion-dollar modernization contracts lasting for several years.
 We know how painful it could be, so, in turn, ModLogix optimizes the migration process in line with your business needs.

-As long as we reveal the ins and outs of Visual Basic programming transfer, let’s drill down to the main risks that might come to a head.
+As long as we reveal the ins and outs of moving a Visual Basic app to a web app, let’s drill down to the main risks that might come to a head.

 - Poor planning could lead to project failures.